hassanmd01/MALSEC/README.md

 ### 📦 Source Code
 The source code is **available on demand**.
-Please reach out via email or the contact links below for access.
+Please reach out via Google Form below for access.

 ### ⚙️ Requirements
 - Python < 3.12